ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

 the `ska-integration-test-harness <https://gitlab.com/ska-telescope/ska-integration-test-harness/>`_.
 Contributions to this layer are welcome, provided they meet the Core layer’s quality and unit-testing standards.

+The **Tests** can potentially use all the layers according to the needs.
+If the needs are simple and generic enough the test can just directly use the Core and Common Extensions layers.
+If the needs are more specific, a Customisation Layer can be created to encapsulate the specific logic for the SUT and for the testing context.

 ITH Components and Building Blocks